 When we think of sustainable, tech-enabled mobility of the future, truck transport isn’t the first image that comes to mind.
-But, currently, most countries are still highly reliant on trucks to transport goods from A to B. In the European Union, a staggering 76.5 percent of all inland freight was moved via roads in 2018.
+But, currently, most countries are still highly reliant on trucks to transport goods from A to B. In the European Union, a staggering 76.5 percent of all inland freight was moved via roads in 2018, according to Statista.
 In recent years, this number has only increased, while rail transportation — a far more sustainable option — has declined.

 Countries such as Switzerland are showing how it can be done by carrying out freight transportation predominantly by rail.
 But in countries like Germany, where only a fraction of companies are connected to the rail network, only about 19 percent of goods are currently transported by rail.
 And, until the European railway network develops the capacity to take care of most of its transport needs, trucks will continue to carry a large portion of freight.